As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases. Please read Disclosure Policy for more details.

 4. Keep them away from moisture

 Try not to use the spice jars directly over a steaming pot of curry or water, as moisture can cause spices to clump together and spoil them.
-Also, it’s better to completely dry the measuring spoon before you dip it in the spice jar.
+It is also better to completely dry the measuring spoon before you dip it in the spice jar.

 5. Keep them organized

-Store your spices in glass or see-through jars and label them for easy use.
-You can use spice drawers, spice racks, or wall-mounted magnetic containers to easily organize them.
+Store your spices in glass or see-through box or jars and label them for easy use.
+You can use spice drawers, spice racks, wall-mounted racks, or magnetic jars to easily organize them.
 These will keep you from buying items that you already have, so you’ll end up wasting fewer unused products.

 6. Buy whole spices

-Whether you buy ground or whole spices or packaging without labels, it’s best to mention the opened-on date on the jars for your reference.
-This way you will know how long they’ve been on the shelf and discoloration and damp smell will let you know that it’s time to toss them in the bin.
-You can use a permanent marker or a label maker to label the containers.
+Whether you buy ground or whole spices or packaging without labels, it is best to mention the opened-on date on the jars for your reference.
+This way you will know how long they’ve been on the shelf and discoloration and damp smell will let you know that it is time to toss them in the bin.

-With these tips in mind, you can not only enjoy the aroma and flavors of spices in your cooking but can also prevent wastage and save money.
+By following these simple yet effective tips on how to store spices properly, you can not only enjoy the aroma and flavors of spices in your cooking but can also prevent wastage and save money.